 However, simple sugars are not just found in sugary treats – they also exist in many nutritious foods!
 Fruits and milk both contain simple sugars, and also provide your body with vitamins and other important nutrients.

 Simple sugars are often processed by the body quickly.
 This is why complex carbohydrates are so important.

-Complex carbohydrates are also known as starches.
-Grains, such as bread, crackers, pasta, and rice, are all starches.
+Complex carbohydrates include starches and fiber.
+Fruits and vegetables contain starch and fiber.
+Grains, such as bread, crackers, pasta, and rice, all contain starches too.
 Much like simple carbohydrates, complex carbohydrates can exist in different forms, such as refined grains and unrefined grains.